Masao Kanai: Early life

+Political career

 In 1932, Kanai was first elected to the House of Representatives, representing the Kagoshima 3rd District.
 He served for four consecutive terms until 1945.
 Notable positions during the 14-year career include Parliamentary Councilor for the Ministry of Railways and Committee Member of Tourist Industry, but he is best known for his role in the development of his home district, Ōshima District.
 He took a leading role in the formulation of a 10-year program to spur the development of Ōshima District, which passed the Diet in 1933 and went into operation in 1935.
 The program covered the improvement of Naze Port on Amami Ōshima and Kametoku Port on Tokunoshima.
 He also helped build two ships that were operated between Kagoshima, the Tokara Islands and Amami Ōshima by Jittō Village.
 The village gave credit to Kanai's initiative by naming one of the two ships as Kanato-maru (金十丸), the combination of the initial characters of Kanai (金井) and Jittō Village (十島村).

 After World War II, Kanai was appointed as the 35th governor of Wakayama Prefecture in 1946 but was soon purged from the position for his affiliation with the Imperial Rule Assistance Association during the 21st General Election in 1942.
 The purge was in effect until October 1950.

 In 1946, the Amami Islands was separated from Japanese administration by the U.S. military, giving rise to the Amami reversion movement.
 Exploiting his connections in the national political arena, Kanai took a leading role in the mainland side of the reversion movement.
 In 1951, he was chosen as the head of the Tokyo Chapter of the Amami Federation, a nationwide federation of Amami Islanders' associations, as well as Chair of the Reversion Movement in Tokyo Prefecture.